robgiorgi/freess/README.md

 make wasm

 # to run the examples
-copy index.html freess.js freess.wasm to your web server and just access it via a web browser.
+Copy index.html freess.js freess.wasm to your web server and just access it via a web browser. or you can use it directly from here [https://robgiorgi.github.io/freess/](https://robgiorgi.github.io/freess/)

 # WARNING
 This is work in progress: if you have comments or would like to contribute, you are welcome!